cs-uob/COMSM0085/docs/organisation.md

 2. Other students who have the same question (they always do) will benefit from seeing the answer.
 3. You will be able to refer to your question and the answer when revising (if only to remember how hard it was the first time).

-The lecturers and TAs will of course answer questions in-person in the workshops or drop-in sessions, but may ask you to repeat your question on Teams.
+The lecturers and TAs will of course answer questions in-person in the labs or lectures, but may ask you to repeat your question on Teams.
 If you do not wish to do so, they might post it anonymously, along with the answer.